Lady Isabella Frances FitzRoy1

 Sir Charles Augusuts Fitzroy 3

-He gained the rank of Lieutenant in the service of the Royal Horse Guards.5 He fought in the Battle of Waterloo on 18 June 1815.5 He was invested as a Knight Commander, Order of the Bath (K.C.B.).2 He held the office of Governor of New South Wales between 1846 and 1855.1 He was invested as a Knight Commander, Hanoverian Order (K.C.H.).4
+He gained the rank of Lieutenant in the Royal Horse Guards.5 He fought in the Battle of Waterloo on 18 June 1815.5 He was appointed Knight Commander, Order of the Bath (K.C.B.)2 He held the office of Governor of New South Wales between 1846 and 1855.1 He was appointed Knight Commander, Hanoverian Order (K.C.H.)4

 Children of Sir Charles Augustus FitzRoy and Lady Mary Lennox